OrdinaryMagician/ibuki_m/README.md

 Very standard stuff.
 Found in 30-round mags.

-### Slot 7 - Itamex "Rita" HRL *[Rocket Launcher]*
+### Slot 7 - Itamex "Rita" Micro-Missile Launcher *[Rocket Launcher]*

 *"Good things come in small packages...
 LOTS of exploding small packages."*

-Nicknamed the ***"Stick of Six Fires"*** by enthusiasts *(especially of the nerdy kind)*, the **Rita HRL** is a force to be reckoned with.
-Six revolving barrels, for up to six simultaneous micro-missile launches.
-Ammunition is fed from a 18-round drum mag, allowing for the user to dispense three full barrages of projectiles before needing to reload.
+Nicknamed the ***"Eightball"*** by enthusiasts *(especially of the nerdy kind, who in addition don't realize what that name actually referred to)*, the **Rita** is a force to be reckoned with.
+Eight revolving barrels, for up to eight simultaneous micro-missile launches.
+Ammunition is fed from a 24-round internal magazine, allowing for the user to dispense three full barrages of projectiles before needing to reload.

 While aiming through the visor, you will mark whatever target you've got on your sights to lock on for homing missiles.

-Holding the utility key before firing engages a *"tight wad"* mode, wherein the missiles will remain close together, rather than spreading in a horizontal arc.
+The utility key loads the barrels, up to eight in total.
+All will be fired simultaneously in a tight wad upon pressing the fire button.
+Note that if you didn't preload and press the fire button, it will load just one missile beforehand.

 #### 20×30mm Micro-Missile *[Rockets]*

 *"It's not the size that matters..."*

-Found as either spare rounds or full 18-round mags.
+Found as either spare rounds or 8-round packs.

 ### Slot 8 - Cyrus Stormbringer *[Plasma Rifle]*